 Other solid distance learning programs include:

-- Penn Foster Locksmith Career Diploma – Can be completed in as little as 2 months
+- Penn Foster Locksmith Career Diploma: can be completed in as little as 2 months

-- Stratford Career Institute – Comprehensive general locksmithing course
+- Stratford Career Institute: comprehensive general locksmithing course

-- Foley Belsaw Locksmithing – Self-paced home study program
+- Foley Belsaw Locksmithing: self-paced home study program

 Step 2: Get Real-World Experience